-How Revefenacin works
+How Yupelri works

-Revefenacin is a long-acting muscarinic antagonist, or therapy that regulates the contraction and release of the lungs’ bronchial muscles.
+Yupelri is a long-acting muscarinic antagonist, or therapy that regulates the contraction and release of the lungs’ bronchial muscles.
 It is delivered as a mist.

 Theravance and Mylan compared the pharmacological profile of revefenacin with those of two similar agents, tiotropium and glycopyrronium, in preclinical-trial studies.
 They showed that revefenacin’s effect lasts more than 24 hours, supporting once-a-day administration.
-The research also showed that it did a better job of zeroing in on the lungs than other agents.
+This early research also showed that it did a better job of zeroing in on the lungs than other agents.

-Revefenacin in clinical trials
+Yupelri in clinical trials

-Revefenacin was tested in two Phase 2 clinical trials of COPD patients.
+Yupelri, under its investigative name revefenacin, was tested in two Phase 2 clinical trials of COPD patients.

 The first (NCT01704404) evaluated the safety of different doses of the therapy, and patients’ ability to tolerate it.
 It also evaluated the drug’s movement through the body and effect on the body.